OpenTTD/OpenGFX/docs/README.md

 The `/baseset/` directory inside of the OpenTTD installation can also be used.
 4. Run OpenTTD.
 Chances are that you'll miss a sound set.
 Get one (we recommend our sister project OpenSFX) and install it into the same directory as OpenGFX.
 5. In the main menu of the game, click the Game Options button.
 The Game Options dialog will appear.
 6. Select OpenGFX from the drop-down list below Base graphics set if that's not selected already (bottom left of window).
 Close the window using the × in the upper left corner.
 - If you did not install the original TTD base graphics during the installation of OpenTTD, you can skip this step.
 - If you installed the original TTD base graphics as well, this is where you can switch base graphic sets.

 Now that wasn't so hard, was it?

-Anyway, if you're having trouble getting OpenGFX to work, please file a detailed report on what you did, what error messages you got and where you got stuck in the OpenGFX release topic on the [TT-Forums](http://www.tt-forums.net/viewtopic.php?f=36&t=40162) or (preferably) at our [issue tracker](https://github.com/OpenTTD/OpenGFX/issues).
+Anyway, if you're having trouble getting OpenGFX to work, please file a detailed report on what you did, what error messages you got and where you got stuck in the OpenGFX release topic on the [TT-Forums](http://www.tt-forums.net/viewtopic.php?f=36&t=40162) or (preferably) at our [issue tracker](https://dev.openttdcoop.org/projects/opengfx/issues) on the http://dev.openttdcoop.org website.

 ## 4.0 Reporting bugs and contributing

 ### 4.1 Reporting bugs

-If you spot any graphical bugs or glitches in the available graphics, please let us know preferrably via our [issue tracker](https://github.com/OpenTTD/OpenGFX/issues) or via the OpenGFX release topic on the [TT-Forums](http://www.tt-forums.net/viewtopic.php?f=36&t=40162).
+If you spot any graphical bugs or glitches in the available graphics, please let us know preferrably via our [issue tracker](https://dev.openttdcoop.org/projects/opengfx/issues) or via the OpenGFX release topic on the [TT-Forums](http://www.tt-forums.net/viewtopic.php?f=36&t=40162).
 Please make sure that you're using the latest available version before reporting a bug.
-You can check the [issue tracker](https://github.com/OpenTTD/OpenGFX/issues) to see if the bug you've found is already reported (or fixed!).
+You can check the [issue tracker](https://dev.openttdcoop.org/projects/opengfx/issues) to see if the bug you've found is already reported (or fixed!).

 If you have made yourself improvements to either graphics or the source code itself, please also share that with us either via the [pull request page](https://github.com/OpenTTD/OpenGFX/pulls) or the [development discussion thread](http://www.tt-forums.net/viewtopic.php?f=26&t=38122&start=0).